 Join a Support Group

-The support and friendship of people who are facing a similar situation can be both comforting and empowering.
 The Alzheimer's Association - North Central Texas Chapter offers many different support groups throughout its forty-county area.
 Call 800-272-3900 or visit the list of support groups to find a meeting that is right for you.
 There are also the Early Stage Support Group for people with early stage dementia and their caregivers and an Early Stage Social Engagement Program that meets weekly to give those with early stage dementia an opportunity to meet and socialize.

 Family Care Services